readthedocs/readthedocs.org/docs/server-side-search.rst

    :>json string project: The project slug
    :>json string version: The version slug
    :>json string title: The title of the page
-   :>json string link: An absolute URL to the resulting page :>json object highlights: An object containing a list of substrings with matching terms.
+   :>json string domain: Canonical domain of the resulting page :>json string path: Path to the resulting page :>json object highlights: An object containing a list of substrings with matching terms.
                              Note that the text is HTML escaped with the matching terms inside a <span> tag.
    :>json object blocks: